When to Start Looking for a Job if You're Relocating

 Check Out the Job Market

 Take the time to check out the job market before you start your job search.
-Scanning job sites like Indeed.com (which aggregates listings from company websites and job boards) can give you a sense of the quantity of suitable jobs in your new location.
+Scanning job sites like Indeed.com (which aggregates listings from company websites and job boards) can give you a sense of the number of suitable jobs in your new location.

 Consulting fellow alumni, if you're a college graduate, LinkedIn contacts, and members of professional groups in the new location can help you to assess the specific market conditions for your profession.